 So, with modification to the question, we choose to submit by way of actors Da Harv found memorable.

-"Twenty two years ago there was Orson Welles, perhaps the most brilliant professional I've ever had the privilege of directing.
+"Thirty plus years ago there was Orson Welles, perhaps the most brilliant professional I've ever had the privilege of directing.

 During the same time frame there was Roddy McDowell, a treasured human being, Lorne Green, Mike Road; Ezra Stone and John Houseman two of my directing teachers, and the parade that followed: Simon Oakland, Hans Conried, J.D.
 Cannon, Elizabeth Taylor, Vic Tayback, Bill Erwin, Will Geer, Leon Askin are just a few of the many that I had the pleasure of directing during my eight years with the American National Theatre Academy.